 “Go into the field and get to know your employees on the front line.
 Learn about their key performance indicators, learn how they are successful as a team and listen to their description of the company culture, perks and benefits offered.
 Take special note of the challenges that prevent them from complete control over helping to move the company forward.
-Being an HR Generalist and a true business partner means you’re willing to take risks to improve the impact you have on the employees!” says Sharon Tsao, Owner, Contemporary Staffing Solutions.
+Being an HR Generalist and a true business partner means you’re willing to take risks to improve the impact you have on the employees!” says Sharon Tsao, Owner and CMO of Contemporary Staffing Solutions.

 Become A Master Multitasker